Frugal Living Tips With the Biggest Impact

 Some allow for a small budget during the “no spend” week if there is something absolutely necessary such as transportation to work.
 So you can choose which will work better for you.

 Trying a “no spend” week will help you get a grasp on how many miscellaneous purchases you make, and allow you to be more accountable.
 You can then decide what is really important and how much more you can save every month.

 Are you a two-car family?
 Think of all you will save by downsizing to one car.
 Let’s face it, owning a car is expensive.
 If you own a car you have probably paid for some of the following:

 - oil changes

-If you are carpool with friends and get rid of one of your cars, this will make a big impact.
+If you are carpooling with friends and getting rid of one of your cars, this will make a big impact.

 #9 Ditch Your Cable

 Cable prices have skyrocketed over the years.
 At one time, our bill went up to almost $200 per month.
 That is INSANE!
 We decided to ditch our cable, and now opt for cheaper options such as Netflix, Hulu, and Disney Plus.

 If you are ready to ditch cable you can save so much money over the course of the year.
 If you are only paying $10 compared to $200, that is a huge difference and could be life-changing if you are trying to pay down debt or start an emergency fund.